How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Relation between Graph Heterophily Model Robustness

 We give the proof in App.~\ref{app:proof-thm1}.
 Intuitively, the relative inability of existing GNNs to make full use of heterophilous data~\citep{Pei2020Geom-GCN,zhu2020beyond} can be exploited by inserting heterophilous connections in graphs where homophilous ones are expected.
 Though the theorem shows that effective attacks on homophilous graphs \emph{necessarily} reduce the homophily level, the converse is not true: not all perturbations which reduce the homophily level are effective attacks~\citep{ma2021homophily}.

-\paragraph{Heterophilous Graphs: Structural Attacks Can Be Homophilous or Heterophilous, depending on Node Degrees} When a graph displays heterophily, our analysis shows a more complicated picture on how the level of homophily in the graph is changed by effective structural attacks: in heterophilous case, the direction of change is dependent on the node degrees present in the graph.
-Specifically, if the degree $d$ is low, attacks increasing the heterophily are still effective; however, if the degree $d$ is high, attacks \emph{decreasing} the heterophily will be effective.
+\paragraph{Heterophilous graphs: structural attacks can be homo\-phil\-ous or hetero\-philous, depending on node degrees} When a graph displays heterophily, our analysis shows a more complicated picture on how the level of homophily in the graph is changed by effective structural attacks: in heterophilous case, the direction of change is dependent on the degrees of {both the target node $v$ and the gambit node $u$ of the attack}.
+Specifically, if {the degree of \emph{either node}} is low, attacks increasing the heterophily are still effective; however, {if the degrees $d$ and $d_a$ of \emph{both nodes} are high}, attacks \emph{decreasing} the heterophily will be effective.
 Similar to the homophilous case, we formalize our results below for targeted evasion attacks in a stylized learning setup.